How to nail that job interview with this ultimate guide to writing the perfect thank you note (with templates)

 Uncreative Candidate

-Jones gives a good example of a memorable, candid, personal and thoughtful note:
+Jones gives a good example of a memorable, candid, personal, and thoughtful note:

 Allan,